Jetsetting With US

 My 2013 trip to Utah, and Arches National Park, really lit my interest in visiting national parks.
 With less than 48 hours for our Utah road trip, my friend said a hike in Arches National Park is a must-do.
 We only had time for one hike at Arches, so we followed the trail to the iconic Delicate Arch.
 From the moment I saw the Delicate Arch, I knew I wanted to go back.

 Fast forward to 2022, I finally made my second trip to Arches National Park a reality.
 Almost 9 years later, and this national park did not disappoint in the slightest.
 The iconic Delicate Arch was still as magnificent as ever.
+In fact, I’d easily list Arches as one of the best national parks!
 So here’s your first “thing to know” – you will be hard pressed not to find yourself not saying “wow” while visiting this national park!

 Arches National Park: What to Know Before Visiting